tiggreen/plugged-api/README.md

 ## Plugged.

 Plugged is a RESTful API for a messaging app.
+Not released yet but under avtive development.

 ## Installation